-Learn more about studying in Northern Ireland at Queen’s University Belfast below and if you would like to begin your application to study in the UK, arrange a free consultation with SI-UK London or Manchester today.
+Learn more about studying in Northern Ireland at Queen’s University Belfast below and if you would like to begin your application to study in the UK, arrange a free consultation with SI-UK London today.

 Six Reasons to Study at Queen's University Belfast

 Part of the elite Russell Group, Queen’s is an international university, ranked 22nd in the world for international outlook (Times Higher Education World University Rankings 2020).
 The University offers a international student experience for everyone, no matter where you’re from, with links to over 250 universities and 3,000 employers around the world.

 Each year the University offers a range of scholarships and prizes for new international students.
 Scholarships help ease financial stress and enable you to achieve your academic ambitions.
 For the coming academic year, scholarships available include:

 - International Office Undergraduate Scholarship: Award of £2,500 or £3,000 on year 1 exclusively

 - Vice-Chancellor’s International Attainment Scholarship – Undergraduate: Full tuition fees paid for all years of programme (maximum 4 years)

 - Early Bird Reward: 10% discount on gross fees - may be used in conjunction with other scholarships